Renaming in distributed certification: Introduction

 \section{Introduction}

 The topic of distributed certification originates from self-stabilization in distributed computing, where the nodes of a network are provided with some pieces of information called \emph{certificates}.
 These certificates can either be local (each node receives its own certificate), or global (there is a unique certificate, which is the same for all the nodes).
 The aim of the nodes is then to decide if the network satisfies a given property.
 To do so, each node should take its decision (accept or reject) based only on its local view in the network, which consists in its neighbors and their certificates.
-The correctness requirement for a certification scheme is the following one: for every network, the property is satisfied if, and only if, there exists an assignment of the certificates such that all the nodes accept.
+The correctness requirement for a certification scheme is the following: for every network, the property is satisfied if, and only if, there exists an assignment of the certificates such that all the nodes accept.
 Unsurprisingly, the parameter we want to optimize is the size of the certificates, which is usually expressed as a function of $n$, the number of nodes in the network.
-For a given property~$\mathcal{P}$, the optimal size of the certificates can be seen in some sense as a measure of the locality of~$\mathcal{P}$: the smaller it is, the more local~$\mathcal{P}$ is.
-We refer to the survey~\cite{Feuilloley21} for an introduction to certification.
+We refer to the survey~\cite{Feuilloley21} for an introduction to local certification.

-\paragraph*{Renaming in local certification}
+\subsection{Renaming in local certification}

 In almost all the literature on distributed certification, one assumes that the nodes are equipped with unique identifiers, that is, every node is given a different integer, that it uses as a name.
 The classical assumption in distributed graph algorithms is that the range of these identifiers is $[n^c]:=\{1, \ldots, n^c\}$ for some constant $c>1$, where $n$ is the number of nodes.
 This is equivalent to saying that identifiers are binary words of length $O(\log n)$.
 One reason one does not use integers from $[n]$, is that it gives too much power to the algorithm, for example electing a leader can be done with no communication by electing the vertex with identifier 1.
 The range $[n^c]$ is also the classical assumption in distributed certification, and having directly range $[n]$ allows to easily shave log factors from known results, as we will see at the end of the paper.